ewfx/gaipl-breaking-bad/README.md

 ---

 ## 🎯 Introduction
-The project uses the GenAI model to take data - IT tickets or logs or any text input as input and would output them grouped into categories.
+The project uses the GenAI model to take data - IT tickets or logs or any text as input and would output them grouped into categories.
 This can be used to
 - identify unknown labels/categories for IT Tickets
 - tag any category/group for log entries to detect neighborhoods.